The nightlife at

-Myoko Kogen is not particularly vibrant yet it is much more upbeat than many other Japanese ski areas, with the range of restaurants and bars being a strong point of Myoko Kogen.
-Most Japanese visitors have dinner at their hotel as part of their accommodation package, whilst due to the number of gaijin in town, the restaurant and bar trade in Myoko Kogen continues to do well with over 50 establishments to choose from.
+The nightlife at Myoko Kogen is not particularly vibrant yet it is much more upbeat than many other Japanese ski areas, with the range of restaurants and bars being a strong point of Myoko Kogen.
+Most Japanese visitors have dinner at their hotel as part of their accommodation package, whilst due to the number of gaijin in town, the Myoko Kogen restaurant and bar trade continues to do well with over 50 establishments to choose from.

-The traditional bars (izakaya) are the most prevalent; a great spot to mingle with new friends and sample lots of Japanese treats.
-Most of the bars and restaurants have some form of an English or picture menu, so you might not get lots of opportunities to use your phrase book.
+The traditional bars (izakaya) are the most prevalent and a great spot to mingle with new friends and sample lots of Japanese treats.
+Most of the bars and restaurants have some form of an English menu, so you might not get lots of opportunities to use google lens.

 Akakura Onsen Restaurants

-Akakura Onsen is the hub of food and nightlife in Myoko Kogen with at least 25 restaurants and bars.
+Most of the Myoko restaurants are in Akakura Onsen.
 There are a range of Japanese restaurants including ramen, soba, yakiniku, and udon noodle restaurants as well as izakayas, and most of the fare is reasonably simple.
 If you’re looking for a grand dining experience, your best bet is to look at options at the better hotels and lodges in town.

 It is highly recommended to make a booking for dinner, especially if you have a large group or want to go to a small restaurant or izakaya.